-Employers include banks, universities and college institutions, non-profit organisations, corporate or management accounting firms or FTSE 100 companies.
+Accountant employers include banks, universities and educational institutions, non-profit organisations, corporate or management accounting firms or FTSE 100 companies.

 You could decide to specialise and learn to be a forensic accountant, and work in business accounting or financial accounting, in which case some industries will be more interested by your CV than others.

-With an average UK salary between £45,000 and £64,000 a year, accountants earn two to three time the national average salary but to reach this kind of salary it is most likely that you will need to hold a degree in accounting and have a few years of experience under your belt.
+With an average Australian salary of $57,000 AUD a year, accountants earn comfortably more than the national average salary but to reach this level of salary it is most likely that you will need to hold a degree in accounting and have a few years of work experience under your belt.

 To get there, you will have to follow accounting courses and get your accounting certification.

 Even though you do not need a bachelor degree or master to start your accounting training, in most cases it is beneficial to have one and most accountants in Australia get qualified this way.